How to Play Texas Hold'em

 What Is Texas Hold’em?

 Texas Hold’em is the most popular poker variant in the world.
 Each player receives two private cards (hole cards), and five community cards are dealt face-up on the board.
 You make the best five-card hand using any combination of your hole cards and the community cards.
+Not sure what a “hole card” or “community card” means?
+Check the poker glossary for all the key terms.

 A standard game seats 2 to 10 players at a single table.